IIT Indore: Campus

 IIT Indore is located at Simrol, Khandwa Road.
 The campus sprawls across 501.42 acres.
 IIT Indore moved from the two rented campuses to its permanent campus in Simrol in October 2015.

 Learning Resource Centre (LRC)

-IIT Indore's central library, the Learning Resource Centre is equipped with Online Information Resources.
-The library provides its users access to nearly 3800 electronic journals as well as access to databases such as ACM Digital Library, IEEE Xplore digital library, Science Direct, MathSciNet, JSTOR, SciFinder, Taylor and Francis, Wiley, and Springer.
+IIT Indore's Central Library, the Learning Resource Centre is equipped with Online Information Resources.
+The library provides its users access to nearly Books - 41,500+, Theses and Dissertations - 1320+, E-Books - 8050+, E-Journals Self Subscribed - 2510+, E-Journals through ONOS - 13,000+.
+Databases - 12 as well as access to databases such as ACM Digital Library, IEEE Xplore digital library, Science Direct, JSTOR, SciFinder, Taylor and Francis, Wiley, and Springer.
 The library also provides air-conditioned and Wi-Fi enabled Reading Halls.

 Halls of Residence

 Most students at IIT Indore reside in the halls of residence.
 The campus has five halls of residence named A.P.J.
 Abdul Kalam, Homi Jehangir Bhabha, Vikram Sarabhai, C.V.
 Raman, and Devi Ahilya.
 The Devi Ahilya Hall of Residence is exclusively for the accommodation of women.
 Students are provided 5 BHK units to accommodate 5 students with one student per bedroom.